Queen Elizabeth’s Message To President Donald Trump & The People Of California

 Queen Elizabeth has released an official statement to President Donald Trump during a very trying time.
 The California wildfires wreaked havoc over the last week resulting in the devastating loss of life and homes, and over 1,000 people missing.

-The British monarch expressed her sympathy for what the people of California are going through, and also paid a special tribute to those who are fighting the blaze and on the frontlines, as per the official Royal site.
+The British monarch expressed her sympathy for what the people of California are going through, and also paid a special tribute to those who are fighting the blaze on the frontlines, as per the official Royal site.

 “Prince Philip and I offer our deepest sympathies to the people of California, who continue to suffer from the devastating fires across the state.

-President Trump has faced some severe criticism about his own remarks about the California wildfires.
+President Trump has faced some severe criticism about his own remarks regarding the California wildfires.
 Trump lambasted California’s forest management on his Twitter account.
 The president felt that so many lives were lost because the “forest management is so poor.”

 Inquisitr reported that the Woolsey fire did not originate in a forest.
-It actually began in Simi Valley and quickly gained momentum as it plundered through Southern California.
+It actually began in Simi Valley and quickly gained momentum as it swept through Southern California.
 Scientists have also refuted Trump’s claim and stand behind an assertion that Los Angeles Fire Chief Daryl Osby made when he said that “We’re in extreme climate change right now.”

 'This could have been a lot different' #Trump DOUBLES DOWN on blaming forest management for #CaliforniaWildfires before heading west 'to be with the firefighters', as more than one thousand people are feared missing and death toll hits 74 @MailOnline #ButteCounty #ParadiseFire pic.twitter.com/1UpQ7HeRj1